 Bringing in Business

-Knowledge — You gain vast amounts of knowledge about your existing and potential customers based on their responses to your calls to action.
-Their responses to your message will tell you just how effective your online content is at engaging customers.
+Data — You gain vast amounts of knowledge about your existing and potential customers based on their responses to your calls to action.
+Their responses to your message will tell you just how effective your online content is at engaging customers and help you determine ROI.

 Leads — Every time a customer responds to a CTA, you have just developed a new lead.
 This customer has taken the extra step to engage with your company, which shows they are ready to work with you.
 Without these strong leads, you operate in the dark about your potential customers.